prplecake/prplecake/README.md

 # Hey, I'm Matthew 👋

-I write and contribute to free and open source software in my free time, but I'm employed by @FortressMedicalSystems, a member of the @EvidentIQ group.
+I write and contribute to free and open source software.

 ## Projects